tremor-rs/tremor-www/docs/reference/extractors/json.md

 ## Extraction

 If the predicate passes, the extractor will return the JSON representation of the target.
+Similar to the [`json` codec](../codecs/json.md), consecutive duplicate keys overwrite previous ones.

 ```tremor
 match { "test" : "{ \"foo\":\"bar\", "\snot"\:"\badger"\ }" } of